 Little Tokyo is a thriving community that emphasizes the heritage of U.S. born and Shin Nikkei Japanese Americans as well as the home of other Asian American organizations and a diverse residential community.
-Little Tokyo serves as a social, cultural, business, social service, athletic, political and religious hub, that expresses and shares our ethnic identity.
-Without Little Tokyo, we might never have had a JANM, a JACC or an LTSC or held the rallies that organized support and won WWII redress.
+Little Tokyo serves as a social, cultural, business, social service, athletic, political, and religious hub that expresses and shares our ethnic identity.
+Without Little Tokyo, we may never have had a Japanese American National Museum (JANM), a Japanese American Cultural and Community Center (JACCC), or a Little Tokyo Service Center (LTSC), or held the rallies that organized support for and won WWII redress.
 The four Buddhist temples and three Christian churches reflect Little Tokyo’s role as a spiritual center.

 Little Tokyo is part of our contribution to the diverse neighborhoods that strengthen the social and economic vibrancy of the region.

-A Little Tokyo Community Investment Fund will be established in which individual, corporate, or foundation supporters can invest funds in planned and impactful real estate purchases which will generate reasonable but below-market returns in order to provide some rent control for legacy and community-related businesses to operate in Little Tokyo (or possibly other local Nikkei communities).
+The Little Tokyo Community Investment Fund (LTCIF) empowers individual, corporate, or foundation supporters to invest in planned and impactful real estate purchases that generate reasonable but below-market returns while providing affordable rents for legacy and community-related businesses to continue to operate in Little Tokyo.

 Three Waves of Little Tokyo Redevelopment